franklinjtan/Portfolio-Diversification-Correlation-Risk-Management-with-Python/README.md

-# Correlation Matrix For My Portfolio
+# Analyzing My Portfolio For Diversification Using Correlation Matrix in Python
 * I was curious to see if my investment porfolio hit the sweet spot between diversification and correlation, so I plotted the 5-year returns of my investments against SPY, used linear regression to calculate the beta and correlation, and generated a correlation matrix and a heatmap.
 * I concluded that my investments have a long way to go to achieve what Ray Dalio describes as the "Holy Grail".
 I will be identifying 10 uncorrelated stocks to increase my return-to-risk ratio